 This is what Saturday afternoon is called.
 There are no regularly scheduled activities with exception of Point activities - rocketing, blobbing and the slide - that will be assigned in the Saturday memo.
-Email Nick Deckert at ndeckert@campolympia.com and pinky promise him that you will help the kids with nose clips every time you are down at the Point.
 The cabin should decide as a group how they choose to spend their afternoon.
 Some time may be spent resting, however, counselors should encourage group activities such as a game, sport, hike, craft, etc. The pool is always open from 2:00 - 5:00p.m.